metadata toggle

 Indications for use, specifying the target species

-Noroclav Injection has a broad-spectrum of bactericidal activity against the bacteria commonly found in cattle and dogs.
+Noroclav Injection has a broad-spectrum of bactericidal activity against the bacteria commonly found in cattle, dogs and cats.

 (a) In vitro Noroclav Injection is active against a wide range of clinically important bacteria including: